AI-Survey-Club/.github/profile/README.md

 # SurveyAI

 Welcome to the **SurveyAI** project!
-This organization is dedicated to developing an intelligent bot designed to automate the process of completing surveys.
+This repository is dedicated to developing an intelligent bot designed to automate the process of completing surveys.

 ## Overview